gregbuchholz/RuSDLem/README.md

     cargo build --target=wasm32-unknown-emscripten --release

-..and then run a web server with:
+..and finally run a web server with:

     emrun index-wasm.html

-...or use the following if you are interested in asmjs...
+...which should start you web browser and bring up a page with the newly compiled instance.
+Or use the following if you are interested in asmjs...

     cargo build --target=asmjs-unknown-emscripten --release
     emrun index-asmjs.html